harriskwong1208/EventFlow/README.md

 <h2>What is EventFlow?</h2>

-<p>EventFlow is a task management system designed to help users include and handle upcoming appointments, events, assignment due dates, and tasks to complete.
-Users can assign dates and priority levels to upcoming events, and the application will then arrange each event based on their upcoming dates or priority levels.
-This platform also allows users to create accounts and log in, enabling them to monitor upcoming events and utilize the to-do list feature for tasks like grocery shopping or pending homework.</p>
+<p>EventFlow is your ultimate companion for staying ahead of life's busy schedule.
+Stay up to date and prevent missed appointments, overlooked assignments, and forgotten events.
+With EventFlow, you can effortlessly manage your upcoming appointments, events, assignment due dates, and tasks.
+Customize your schedule by assigning dates and priority levels to your events, and watch as EventFlow effortlessly organizes everything.
+Additionally, it sends helpful reminders via email the day before your events.
+With EventFlow, staying organized has never been easier.
+Create an account, log in, and manage your work flow and busy schecle.
+Monitor your upcoming events, and use the handy to-do list feature for tasks as diverse as grocery shopping and tackling pending homework. </p>

 ![](static/homepage.png)

 <h2>Technical Overview:</h2>

 <p>EventFlow is a web application developed using C#, ASP.NET Core, HTML/CSS, and Bootstrap.
-It connects to a database by effectively utilizing Entity Framework Core and Microsoft SQL Server for data management.
+This application connects to a database by effectively utilizing Entity Framework Core and Microsoft SQL Server for data management.
+EventFlow also utilizes Identity Framework for user authentication.
 By implementing the MVC (Model-View-Controller) design pattern, EventFlow coordinates smooth interactions between the frontend and backend components. </p>